vinodkraman/vinodkraman.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year Ph.D. student at the [Statistics Department](https://lsa.umich.edu/stats) in the [University of Michigan](https://umich.edu/)!
 I am very fortunate to be advised by [Prof. Ambuj Tewari](https://ambujtewari.github.io).
-Previously, I also completed my BS in Computer Science and Chemical Engineering at Michigan.
+Previously, I completed my BS in Computer Science and Chemical Engineering also at UM.

 My reseach interests are broadly in anything Machine Learning Theory (MLT) related.
 Some specific areas of interest include: Online Learning, Bandits, Boosting, Differential Privacy, and Algorithmic Fairness.
 Right now, I am really excited about the intersection of Learning Theory and Differential Privacy.
 In addition to MLT, I am interested in adjacent areas such as Combinatorial Optimization and Adaptive Data Analysis.
 In general, I like to work on theoretical problems with some tangible implications to society.